Many manufacturing companies have had thriving businesses for decades, without the help of a standalone CRM system.

 If ERP data is synchronized to a CRM system that has a mature smartphone client, field salespeople will have easier access to data such as open quotes and sales order history while traveling from client to client.

-“Mobile Client” needs to be more than a CRM feature checklist item.
+“Mobile Client” must be more than a CRM feature checklist item.
 The methods for delivering ERP data to smartphones should be thought through in advance.

 Adjunct Software Sales